“When did I say that?” martin St-Louis on Samuel Montembeault’s #1 post - Dose.ca

 Later in the media dispo, he said that Jakub Dobes arrived in less obvious conditions in the game and that the club didn't support the new goalie.

-So clearly, the rope is short for Montembeault, a goalie St-Louis didn't hesitate to pull from yesterday's game.
+So clearly, the rope is short for Montembeault, a goalie St-Louis didn't hesitate to remove from yesterday's game.

 St-Louis put a lot of emphasis, as he sometimes does, on the famous “actions that help the other team” on the ice.
-And among the goaltenders, Monty was the one who made the biggest play that didn't help the Habs, via the Caps' third goal.
+And among the goalies, I'd note that Monty was the one who made the biggest action that didn't help the Habs, via the Caps' third goal.

 We can't wait to see who plays tomorrow, then.
 But I don't have a feeling it'll be the Québécois.